joannakl/cs102/projects/project2.markdown

 __Sample interaction:__

-Sample user interaction is shown in Appendix 2.
+Sample user interaction is shown in the Appendix.

 </div> </div></div>